 It’s really important to let your insurance provider know of any changes in your personal circumstance, from living situation, address, to change of job.
 All of these things can have an effect on your policy and must be up to date in order for you to claim if something happens.

 Phew!
 That’s a lot to take in, but hopefully we have cleared up some of the questions you may have had.
-If there is anything else you would like to know, please visit our Facebook and Twitter pages.
+If there is anything else you would like to know, please visit our Facebook page.